 1.1.
 Participants

-Students currently enrolled in their school's team and on the roster to participate in a current High School Esports League.
+Students currently enrolled in their school's organization and on the roster to participate in a current High School Esports League.
 Players can participate in official and open events with their respective schools.

 1.1.2.
 Free Agent Players

-Students participating on an Unofficial Team during a High School Esports League "open" event.
-These students do not need to attend the same school or be enrolled in the same (or any) team to participate in an Unofficial Team’s Roster.
+Students participating on an Unofficial Organization during a High School Esports League "open" event.
+These students do not need to attend the same school or be enrolled in the same (or any) team to participate in an Unofficial Organization Roster.
 Free Agents may only participate in open (non-official) events or Community Events.

 1.2.
 Staff

-Students must be actively working towards a diploma from the school in order to be added to the team's roster.
+Students must be actively working towards a diploma from the school in order to be added to the Organization roster.
 Part-time students may participate as long as they exclusively attend the school.

-Students who attend a high school without a team registered with HSEL may request to participate on a school's team within the same district.
+Students who attend a high school without an Organization registered with HSEL may request to participate on a school's team within the same district.
 Please direct this request to the support team.

-Homeschooled students may participate on a team of a registered high school as long as they reside within the same school district.
+Homeschooled students may participate with the Organization of a registered high school as long as they reside within the same school district.
+Homeschool groups/co-ops may form an Organization if all members of the group reside in the same state or within a 75-mile radius.

-After-school programs, Career Centers, Vo-Tech institutes, etc. are permitted to form teams as long as the team represents exactly one school campus or district, and that organization does not already have a team (i.e., exactly one team per NCES ID).
+After-school programs, Career Centers, Vo-Tech institutes, etc. are permitted to form an Organization as long as the team represents exactly one school campus or district, and that organization does not already have a registered Organization (i.e., exactly one Org per NCES ID).
 The program in question must be hosted in the local region of the school district.
 The program must be able to provide a list of students, their schools & NCES IDs, and proof of enrollment of all students upon request.

-LAN Centers may provide avenues for high school teams to compete in official events--such as providing equipment to use-- but are prohibited from organizing their own teams.
+LAN Centers may provide avenues for high school Organizations to compete in official events--such as providing equipment to use-- but are prohibited from organizing their own Organization(s).

 1.3.2.
 Rosters

-A group of students from the same team participating in a specific game during an HSEL event.
+A group of students from the same Organization participating in a specific game during an HSEL event.
 The size of a roster will vary depending on the event entered.

 1.4.
 Matches